 Celeste Neuhaus is an interdisciplinary Artist, Educator, Ecofeminist, and Critical Mystic.
-Her assemblages, performances, sculptures, and videos synthesize the elemental interrelations between the seemingly disparate forces at play in the body, psyche, culture, and ecosystem of the cosmos.
+Her assemblages, performances, sculptures, and videos synthesize the seemingly disparate underlying forces at play in the ecosystem of the cosmos.
+Revealing elemental interrelations between between the body, psyche, culture, and planet, her practice is dedicated to recontextualizing an aesthetics of healing.

 Here are a few of the questions that drive Celeste’s work: